 16. Every year has a zodiac animal

 Western astrology includes 12 zodiac signs, one for each month.
 There are 12 Chinese zodiacs as well, but the animal is for the entire year.

-2023 is the Year of the Rabbit.
+2024 is the Year of the Dragon.
 Some of the animals (such as Rat, Snake, Dog and Pig) aren’t normally well-liked in Chinese culture.
 But as a zodiac, their positive traits are bestowed on people born that year.

 They play a much bigger role than in Western cultures.
 Your animal can decide your career, health and relationship success.
 Make sure you find out what zodiac animal you are!